mrguamos/react-vue-springboot-keycloak-docker/README.md

 open localhost:3000 / 3001 (vue / react)
 login using user / user

-if you want to run the projects in your localhost you just need to run keycloak using docker-compose up keycloak then modify the application.yml in the demo api and point it to localhost.
+if you want to run the projects in your localhost you just need to run keycloak using docker-compose up keycloak